History of Nahuatl: Teotihuacan

 The emergence —and spread— of Nahuatl and its variants in the Basin of Mexico took place during the heyday of Teotihuacan (c.
 100–650 AD).
 The Teotihuacan trade routes served for a rapid spread of the new language.
 The ethnolinguistic identity of the founders and inhabitants of Teotihuacan is unknown; however, it has long been the subject of debate; thus, in the 19th and 20th centuries, some researchers believed that Teotihuacán had been founded by Nahuata speakers; later, towards the end of the last century, linguistic and archaeological research began to contradict that point of view.

-Kaufman accepts, like several modern authors, the probability that a Nahua variant was spoken in the city, but from his point of view, the Coyotlatelco culture, which is associated with the Teotihuacan sunset, is the first whose bearers must undoubtedly have been speakers of Nahuatl in Mesoamerica, as it was particularly spread by it.
+Kaufman accepts, like several modern authors, the probability that a Nahua variant was spoken in the city, but from his point of view, the Coyotlatelco culture, which is associated with the decline of Teotihuacan, is the first whose bearers must undoubtedly have been speakers of Nahuatl in Mesoamerica, as it was particularly spread by it.
 Likewise, the hypothesis of Nahuatl in the city has gained strength in recent decades, and its arguments begin to be resonant for modern research after the conclusions of Gómez and King: according to new grotochronological perspectives, they suggest the existence of a Proto-Nahuan Pochutec in the city, which must have been the ancestor of all modern Nahua variants.

 Considering that Teotihuacan exerted a great influence in a large part of Mesoamerica, the fact that loanwords from Nahuatl exist in Mayan glyphs of the 4th and 5th centuries indicates that there was surely a link or connection between Nahuatl and the Teotihuacans.

 It is also believed that it is more likely that the Teotihuacan language was related to Totonac or was of Mixe-Zoquean origin.
 Much of the Nahua migration to central Mexico was a consequence and not a cause of the fall of Teotihuacan.
 From these early times, loans were given between the different linguistic families, even at the morphosyntactic level.
 After the Nahuas arrived in the high culture zone of Mesoamerica, their language also adopted some of the features that define the Mesoamerican linguistic area; thus, for example, the Nahuas adopted the use of relational nouns and a form of possessive construction typical of Mesoamerican languages.

 After the collapse of the big city, new models emerged to hold power.
 Along with these models, it is believed that the Nahuatl language developed.
 By then, it was not only spoken by its natives, since little by little it was being adopted by older Otomanguean groups that had depended on Teotihuacan.
 When Tula Chico was founded in the 7th century, the Nahua influence was already evident, although it was not very intense.

-Paleonahua characteristics

-The features that stand out and that can still be found today in variants derived from Paleonahua are: